 Stephanie Young, violin.

 Stephanie holds a Bachelor of Music degree from UW-Milwaukee and is a founding member of Nine Worlds Ensemble.
 Besides performing with Nine Worlds, she enjoys playing with Fretless Strings, Bowtime, Animal Farm, Electric 5, and with various classical and wedding orchestras.
 She has played with such notables as the rock band Kansas, Peter Cetera from the rock group Chicago, Rod Stewart, Final Fantasy "Distant Worlds: Milwaukee" show, Doc Severinsen, Legend of Zelda: Symphony of the Goddesses, and at Riot Fest with That Dog.
 Stephanie has recorded music for Milwaukee Public Television and for composers such as Thor Bremer, Luke Wieting, and Tammy Ann Winn.
-Besides performing, Stephanie has completed SAA teacher training in Suzuki Violin Books 1-3 and enjoys teaching violin, viola, and piano at home and at The Music Suite in Naperville, IL.
+Besides performing, Stephanie enjoys teaching violin, viola, and piano.

 John Lewis, guitar.

-Masters in Jazz Pedagogy, University of Miami, John is a full-time performing musician/ guitarist/ teacher, based in the Chicago area, and has performed extensively, coast to coast, across the country, and abroad.
-He`s appeared on the Oprah Show, at Presidential Inaugural Balls and at a number of iconic venues across Europe.
-He has published several compositions both as a songwriter and composer of contemporary instrumental music.
-Currently John is performing regularly with Guitarola, The Tom Fuller Band, and Nine Worlds Ensemble, teaching, and freelancing with various organizations in the Chicago area.
+John Lewis, Masters in Jazz Pedagogy, University of Miami, is a full-time performing musician/ guitarist/ teacher, currently based in Fish Creek, WI.
+John has performed extensively, coast to coast and abroad, has appeared on the Oprah Show, at Presidential Inaugural Balls, and a number of iconic venues.
+He has published several compositions both as a songwriter and as a composer of contemporary instrumental music.
+Currently John is performing with Guitarola, The Tom Fuller Band, Nine Worlds Ensemble, and The Cherrypickers.

 Ian Wilson, piano.

-Ian became part of Nine Worlds after spending many hours with Thor discussing art and brainstorming various collaborations.
-He is a keyboardist, songwriter, music educator, and a conservatory-trained pianist that turned to indie rock and orchestral pop bands in the 2000s.
+Ian is a keyboardist, songwriter, music educator, and a conservatory-trained pianist that turned to indie rock and orchestral pop bands in the 2000s.
 Ian's work in education has focused on developing rock/pop pedagogy; creating curriculum in songwriting, recording, and music business; and advocating for the value of rock/pop genres in all music classrooms.
 He is the Program Manager of Adult and Teen Music at Old Town School of Folk Music.
 Ian also holds a master's in Arts Management from Columbia College Chicago in addition to being an adjunct faculty member there.